bgrrtt/spacecraft/README.md

 - Container Architecture Options with Docker
 - FPM Static Page Caching
 - Webpack Frontend System
+- Template Pattern Lab
-- Progressive Web Application Role
+- Progressive Web Application Options
+- Auto Install Craft CMS
 - Preview Environment
-- Continuous Integration
+- Continuous Integration Flow
 - Test all the things with CircleCI
 - Expand providers to Digital Ocean, Vultr, Google Cloud, Azure, Openstack, and Rackspace
-- CLI for ansible-playbooks and options
+- Guest CLI for ansible-playbooks and options
-- CLI to prompt `ops/config` settings
-- CLI to manage local SpaceCrafts
+- Host CLI to manage local SpaceCrafts

 Looking for contributors!
 Please submit an issue or pull request or find me on the [Craft Slack]().